-Breakfast Burrito at Downtown Phoenix Public Market Those who go to the Downtown Phoenix Public Market just to shop really aren't taking in the full experience.
+Those who go to the Phoenix Public Market just to shop the open-air market really aren't taking in the full experience.
 There are food trucks, yes.
 Samples, of course.
-But have you ever tried Mi Salsa's freshly grilled breakfast burritos?
-A hearty helping of chorizo, eggs, potatoes, cheese, beans and your choice of salsa -- Mi Salsa's breakfast burritos are just the fuel you need to power through your farmers market excursions.
-Find the stand in the heart of the market and treat yourself to the most important meal of the day.
+But have you ever tried the Devil's Mess Breakfast Burrito inside at the cafe?
+It's a hearty helping of three scrambled eggs, Schreiner’s chorizo, chiles, onions, and spinach with a side of fire-roasted salsa.
+This breakfast burrito is just the fuel you need to power through your farmers market excursions or just back to the office.

 If you like this story, consider signing up for our email newsletters.

 You have successfully signed up for your selected newsletter(s) - please keep an eye on your mailbox, we're movin' in!